GabrielvMarinho/git-graph-view/readMe.md

 if the checking for modifier flags is the same process across multiple Command Manager functions, a new function should be created (like commitCheckingModifierFlags()).

 if it appear two function calling from the flagFunctions, this shouls throw an error, as -b and -B shouldnt be in the same function

+The return of the functions should be a string containing the message that would appear in git feedback, CommandManager should handle the building of the string to return

+gitobject should be responsible for most error throwing like not valid branch names or already existing branches